-For the purpose of complying with subpart, the permittee is only required to monitor the stream segments that were designated as unavailable conditions for nutrients, pathogens, and siltation by the Division upon September 1, 2022.
+For the purpose of complying with subpart, the permittee is only required to monitor the stream segments that were designated as unavailable conditions for nutrients, pathogens, and siltation by the Division upon the effective date of this permit.

 4.6.1.1.2.
 Option 2